The Night by Editions de Parfums Frédéric Malle

 We may earn a commission when you buy from links on our site, including the eBay Partner Network and Amazon.

-The Night is a popular perfume by Editions de Parfums Frédéric Malle for women and men and was released in 2014.
-The scent is animal-woody.
+A popular perfume by Editions de Parfums Frédéric Malle for women and men, released in 2014.
+The scent is animal-oriental.
 Projection and longevity are above-average.
 It is being marketed by Estēe Lauder Companies.

 Pronunciation